jclouds/jclouds/providers/google-compute-engine/README.md

 * Q. What is the identity for GCE?

 A. the identity is the developer email which can be obtained from the admin GUI.
-Its usually something in the form: <my account id>@developer.gserviceaccount.com
+Its usually something in the form: [PROJECT_ID](https://cloud.google.com/compute/docs/overview#projectids)@developer.gserviceaccount.com

 * Q. What is the credential for GCE